-General Learning Goal: The student will explain the concept of "de-escalation of force".
+General Learning Goal: The student will explain the concept of "de-escalation of force" and force options.

-- 1. The student will explain and discuss necessary verbal skills and the role they play in the de-escalation of force. - a.
-Types of skills
+- A. The student will explain and discuss necessary verbal skills and the role they play in the de-escalation of force.

+- 1. Types of skills

-- 2. Verbal
+- B. Verbal

-- 3. Non-verbal
+- C. Non-verbal

-- 4. Interpersonal communication
+- D. Interpersonal communication

-- a.
-Listening
+- 1. Listening

-- b.
-Physical
+- 2. Physical

-- 5. Students will be given an over view of Crisis Intervention Techniques and their uses in arrest control tactics.
+Students will be given an over view of Crisis Intervention Techniques and their uses in arrest control tactics.
 (Example: C.I.T. should be used with available cover for safety)